 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.

-As you can see below, Okta's revenue growth has been incredible over the last year, growing from quarterly revenue of $251 million, to $414.9 million.
+As you can see below, Okta's revenue growth has been exceptional over the last year, growing from quarterly revenue of $315.5 million, to $451.8 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.3% in Q1.
+Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.5% in Q2.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Okta's free cash flow came in at $11 million in Q1, down 79.1% year on year.
+Okta burned through $24.1 million in Q2, increasing the cash burn by 543% year on year.

-Sporting a market capitalization of $13.3 billion, more than $2.48 billion in cash and with positive free cash flow over the last twelve months, we're confident that Okta has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $14.3 billion, more than $2.47 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 We were impressed by the exceptional revenue growth Okta delivered this quarter.
 And we were also excited to see that it outperformed Wall St’s revenue expectations.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is flat on the results and currently trades at $93.66 per share.
+On the other hand, Okta's revenue guidance for the full year was quite conservative and the cash burn has increased.
+Overall, this quarter's results still seemed pretty positive and shareholders can feel optimistic.
+The company currently trades at $58.7 per share.

 Is Now The Time?

-Okta's price to sales ratio based on the next twelve months is 7.6x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+Okta's price to sales ratio based on the next twelve months is 6.9x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Okta doesn't trade at a completely unreasonable price point.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.